Testing Accommodations

 Instructors are responsible for facilitating testing accommodations outlined on each notification letter for timed online assessments.
 This may include adding extended time in Canvas appropriately to facilitate testing accommodations.
 Instructors can view their students’ notification letters in one place by accessing AEC’s Instructor Portal.
 For more information related to setting up Canvas exams, we encourage instructors to consult with UO Online.
 If a student has already sent their notification letter and notices that extended time has not been applied to an online exam, the student should contact their instructor immediately.

-AEC does not proctor exams that are typically conducted remotely or are not proctored for the rest of the class.
+AEC does not proctor exams that are conducted remotely and/or are not proctored for the rest of the class.

 Assessment Options